 Increased Website Security.

 An outdated content management system is an unsecured CMS.
 Keeping the CMS up to date is one way to reduce a website’s vulnerability significantly.
 An outdated content management system only offers weak immunity against potential cyber-attacks.
-It serves as an easy target for hackers.
+Also, it serves as an easy target for hackers.
 This could impact a business’ online credibility severely if a breach happens.
 Such intrusions can cause the leak of sensitive data.

 Most CMS platforms provide tools to keep website owners informed about platform security.
 These tools notify website owners when a vulnerability is found and a security patch is present.